Types of criminalisation

 Enforcement

-The US Department of State report, like previous iterations of this report, found that there were no reports that the government enforced the law.
+The US Department of State Country Report on Human Rights Practices, found that there were no reports that the government enforced the laws criminalising consensual sexual activity between men.
+This finding has been consistent in previous reports.

 Discrimination and Violence

-The US Department of State report noted that there were no reports of violence on the basis of sexual orientation and gender identity during the year, but that social stigma or intimidation may inhibit reporting.
-This finding has been consistent in recent years.
+The US Department of State Country Report on Human Rights Practices noted that there were no reports of violence on the basis of sexual orientation and gender identity during the year, but that social stigma or intimidation may inhibit reporting.
+This finding has been consistent in previous reports.

 References